ahkohd/ngx-emoj/projects/ngx-emoj/README.md

 ## Demo
-![ngx-emoji been used in a Ionic3 project](https://i.imgur.com/l73IfUG.gif) Also see a demo [on StackBlitz.com](https://ngx-emoj.stackblitz.io/)
+![ngx-emoji been used in a Ionic3 project](https://i.imgur.com/l73IfUG.gif)

+### Theme Creator
+Also see a demo at the [project's home page](https://ahkohd.github.io/ngx-emoj).
+You can use the theme creator to style up a new theme.

 ## Features
  - No use of external dependencies, implemented with Angular APIs.
  - Fully themeable with ease.
  - A light-weight library, does not load any stylesheets or images.
 - Uses Unicode emoji chars, which makes emoji look and feels native.
  - Flexible Interfaces to theme the looks of the emoji mart.
  - Mobile ready, supports touch interactions, like swipe.
+ - You can easily create themes with the theme creator at the [project's home page](https://ahkohd.github.io/ngx-emoj)
  - Persistently saves recently used emojis using `window.localStorage`
  -  Works with **Ng2** to **Ng7** projects and as well as **Ionic 3/4**.